iot-crazy/RickAndMorty2025/README.md

 # Limitations & Future Improvements

+## Error handling * logging
+For the sake of clarity and brevity, exception handling and logging have not been included.
+For a production environment, these, of course, would need to be added and each.
+Typically for a WebAPI I would create a custom attribute at the controller level, allowing exceptions to bubble up and then be caught and logged, providing a user friendly message to the user.
+Given that true exceptions are situations from which the system cannot recover, such a "last chance" approach is often the best fit.

 ## Clashing character IDs & loss of data
 Because we add characters directly in our own database, it is possible that later additional records from the API could clash if they use the same ID.